nscale/seneca-divy/.github/README.md

 ### Thanks

-**usrv** would not be possible without the valuable open-source work of projects in the community.
+**seneca-divy** would not be possible without the valuable open-source work of projects in the community.
 We would like to extend a special thank-you to [Richard Rodger](http://www.richardrodger.com/) and [Seneca](https://github.com/senecajs/seneca).